The story of Omaha’s first pizzeria begins with one of Omaha’s iconic restaurant families: the Caniglias.

 Photos of Original Caniglia’s Pizzaria and Steak House before it was razed in 2006.
 Courtesy of Jim Elbling on Forgotten Omaha Facebook page.

-The bakery that Rosario started decades earlier that became Omaha’s first pizzeria was razed in 2006 to make way for a 35 townhouse community called The Towns.
+The bakery that Rosario started decades earlier that became Omaha’s first pizzeria was razed in 2006 to make way for a 35-unit townhouse community called The Towns.
 The developers said that they aimed to honor the neighborhood’s rich history.

 Photo of Caniglia’s Pizzaria and Steak House before it closed.
 Courtesy of John Royer.